New film adaptation makes for raw, gut-wrenching fare, but you don't want to look away

 The smell won’t go away.
 Their primal sin haunts them at every step — as do crosses.
 From the battlefield, to the church walls, to the sign of the cross made on Macbeth’s forehead at his coronation — a motion which conjures memories of “the deed” — Kurzel uses the cross as a kind of horizon’s edge, one receding from Macbeth’s sight the deeper he goes.

 There is a second story in Macbeth: not about what these two characters do, but about what they don’t do, or don’t want to do.
 The reality is not that Macbeth can’t repent; it’s that he refuses to.
 It’s not the witches’ prophecy that keeps him from abdicating the throne; it’s his desire to cling to it at all costs.
 And the most tragic notes come when sloughing off his moral and spiritual center for power culminates in total meaninglessness; when “out, damned spot” ends in “out, brief candle!”
 Macbeth not only loses his moral integrity, or the integrity of his mind; the integrity of the whole universe falls away from him.

 This makes for raw, gut-wrenching fare — not exactly a feel-good film to pack the theaters the week before Christmas.
 But the power of Macbeth still beckons us.
 These characters’ story is not only a timely warning about the unchecked political ambitions of our leaders; it also goes right to the heart of our own little quests for kingship or queendom.
-In a way, .
+In a way, the timing is perfect.